Thursday, April 16, 2026

 Session 1: Evolving soft tissues: Cutting-edge strategies in peri-implant augmentation

-Moderator: Mia Geisinger
+Moderator: Mia L. Geisinger

 Key factors in the peri-implant soft tissues